Uniting: The Two Become One

 Probably the most important thing to say is that, as long as a man enters with his penis into his wife's vagina and ejaculates in her, sexual union has been accomplished, and the details of the method are secondary.
 (For more on rights and wrongs in married sex, see here.)

 As is so often the case in sexual matters, there is not just "one way" to do something.
 (Is there just one way to "kiss"?
 Obviously not!)
 When the couple are physically connected through the union of penis and vagina, they can move and act in various ways.

 The initial entry is often a very wonderful moment, since it is often powerful for the wife -- eliciting a shudder or moan -- in a way that makes it very powerful for her husband as well.
 Of course, as in all aspects of the marital act, the husband should be sensitive to how his wife feels, how she likes to be entered.
-A good general rule is to enter fairly slowly, which also helps build up anticipation.
-(One of the more sensible, practical sides of the Kama Sutra is the recognition that the genitals of a man and a woman vary in size, and the relationship of the sizes in a couple has an impact on their marital lovemaking.
+A good general rule is to enter fairly slowly, which also helps build up anticipation. ( As one old marriage manual described it: “Entry should be gentle and gradual, with short, probing, back-and-forth motions, and sideward to-and-fro movement to ease the glans forward.”)
+Also, as one of the more sensible, practical sides of the Kama Sutra recognizes, the genitals of a man and a woman vary in size, and the relationship of the sizes in a couple has an impact on their marital lovemaking.
 Whatever the relation, each spouse must be sensitive to the capacities and needs of the other.
-Men, in particular, have to have a sensitive care in uniting with their spouses.)
+Men, in particular, have to have a sensitive care in uniting with their spouses.

 Once a man has entered his wife, there are many ways to move.
 Sometimes, just moving around very slowly, or perhaps entering deeply and simply holding it there briefly, can give great pleasure.
 As always, a focus on her, and communicating love, tenderness, and passion are what should guide a man.